 - Voluntarily withdraws from a sport at any time for personal reasons.

-If a student-athlete's athletic aid is being reduced or canceled during the year, or reduced or not renewed for the following year, upon request, the student-athlete will be entitled to a hearing through established procedures outside of the athletic department.
+If a student-athlete's athletic aid is being reduced or canceled during the year, or reduced or not renewed for the following year, upon request from Athletic Department, the student-athlete will be entitled to a hearing through established procedures outside of the Athletic Department.
 The student-athlete will be provided written notification of the opportunity for a hearing.
-The student must notify the Financial Aid Office in writing requesting appeal hearing.
-The student's written notification must be received by the deadline specified on the notification letter.
+The student-athlete must notify the Financial Aid Office in writing requesting the appeal hearing by the deadline specified on the notification letter.

 International Student Scholarships